-Now we can leave the Hall of the horses, thanks for reading and we can not wait to see you again on our site to discover the many other Italian beauties as, for example, Pesariis, the city of clocks, the Lake Maggiore, Burano, the most colorful city of Itala, the Cinque Terre and Siena with its Palio.
-Thank you.
+Now we can leave the Hall of the Horses, thanks for reading and we can not wait to see you again on our site to discover the many other Italian beauties as, for example, the Lake Maggiore or Siena with its Palio.

 Just a moment, please: if you liked Palazzo Te, send the page link to those who will appreciate it and we will be very happy.
 Thank you again and and if you want to write us: email@example.com.
 We always answer.